inesp/inesp.github.io/_posts/2019-08-13-github-aliases-cheatsheet.md

 ##### `git afa`

 A common workflow at my current team is to amend existing commits.
-It is sometimes preferred to clean up the history and to squash certain commits together.
-The only problem of this is that it takes a few commands to accomplish and it gets very repetitive over time.
+Sometimes we strive to create a clean git history by squashing certain commits together.
+The only problem is that it takes a few commands to accomplish and it gets awfully repetitive over time.

 Git already supports this process.
 By calling `git commit --fixup 4dfa2350` a new commit is created, which can later be autosquashed.